xavierfoucrier/inbox-notifier/README.md

 [![Gmail Notifier](gallery/main.jpg "Gmail Notifier - Discover the application running on Windows 7")](GALLERY.md)

+## Features
+Gmail notifier is provided with **a bunch of useful features that bring your inbox always up to date** and keep you focus on your work:

+* Synchronization - *automatic sync that keep you up to date every time*
+* Email notifications - *display concise notifications when needed*
+* SPAM checking - *enforce user to clean SPAMs regularly*
+* Do not disturb mode - *keep focus at work*
+* Pricay settings - *choose the privacy level for notifications*
+* Credential managment - *login and logout with ease*
+* Multilingual support - *french/english/german*
+* Inbox statistics preview - *display drafts/labels/unreads/totals messages from the inbox*
+* Attachment information - *notice when a message have one or more attachments*
+* Network reconnection - *try to reconnect to the network when the internet connection is lost*
+* Scheduled synchronization - *disable the synchronization to have a peaceful weekend*
+* Update service - *keep the application up to date*

 ## Compatibility
 Gmail notifier is fully tested on **Windows 7** desktop *(SP1)* and on a **Windows 10** laptop.